GloBIAS-BioimageAnalysts/QuimP_to_AmoePy_bridge/README.md

 - ~~Write instructions to get the sname.csv file from QuimP~~
 - Write instructions to run notebook
 - ~~Make notebook available on Colab (?)~~
+- Set up COLAb so that notebook can be run and edited but not save changes (?)
 - ~~Add a description of the different snake data types~~
 - Add example snake.csv file for testing
 - Add option to run on entire directory and save each file individually (?)